-If you notice a change in your heartbeat, such as a flutter or quiver in your chest, start a conversation about your new symptoms with a cardiologist at Ascension Illinois.
-Electrophysiologists (EPs) specialize in arrhythmias such as atrial fibrillation (AFib), tachycardia and bradycardia, where your heartbeat is irregular, either too fast or too slow.
+When you notice a change in your heartbeat, such as a flutter or quiver in your chest, don’t delay.
+Start a conversation about your new symptoms with a cardiologist at Ascension Illinois.
+Your doctor may also connect you to an electrophysiologist.
+Electrophysiologists specialize in diagnosing and treating heart rhythm problems, including atrial fibrillation (AFib), the most common arrhythmia, in which your heartbeat is irregular, either too fast (palpitations) or too slow.
 Other symptoms may include chest pain, sweating, fatigue, shortness of breath, and weakness.
-We start by listening to understand you and your health concerns.
-Then, we work with you to create a personalized care plan that's right for you.
+To help understand the cause of your irregular heartbeat, your doctor starts by asking clarifying questions and listening to you.

-Your doctor may recommend a series of tests as part of your care plan.
-EKGs, stress tests and blood tests are used to help detect an irregular heartbeat.
+Your doctor may also recommend a series of diagnostic tests.
+EKGs, stress tests and blood tests are used to help detect heart rhythm and other cardiovascular problems.
 These tests help your doctor understand the cause of your irregular heartbeat.
-You and your doctor will work together to choose a treatment option that is right for you.
-Treatment may include medication, therapy or surgery.
+Then, your doctor works with you on a care plan that is right for you.
+Treatment may include medication, ablation or a pacemaker.

 Getting the right care can help prevent heart failure